blurry16/do-forget-to-vote/README.md

 # do-forget-to-vote
-A script that uses planet mc API to vote and get rid of "Don't forget to vote" message on Cubeville
+A script that uses planet mc (the only one captchaless) API to vote and get rid of "Don't forget to vote" message on Cubeville.

+### Requirements
+- python3
+- fake_useragent library _(pip install fake_useragent)_
+- requests library _(pip install requests)_